 Notes on the Geography of Kenya: Colonial Nairobi : Photo 42

 This building, despite a similar tower, was entirely secular.
 Its name: Kipande House.
 The name refers to the kipanda or identification cards required by the British and issued here.
-The building is now a branch of the KCB.
-That bank was created in 1970 with the government's purchase of the shares of the National and Grindlays Bank, which itself was the result of a 1958 merger between the Kenyan branches of the National Bank of India and Grindlays Bank.
-Since then, the government's stake has shrunk to less than 20 percent.
+The building is now a branch of the KCB, a bank created in 1970 with the government's purchase of the shares of the National and Grindlays Bank.
+That bank was the result of a 1958 merger between the Kenyan branches of the National Bank of India and Grindlays Bank.

 Back to Kenya: Colonial Nairobi chapter